Explore Courses

 Share:

-If you're planning to study in an English-speaking country, the TOEFL exam is one of the most widely accepted English proficiency tests you can take.
+If you are planning to study abroad, the TOEFL exam is one of the most important English language tests to consider.

 TOEFL Exam Pattern